Have you ever felt unsatisfied, let down, even inexplicably empty after you got what you thought would make you happy?

 It’s as if something compels us to find the elusive missing piece that would bring lasting satisfaction.
 Though we pursue successful careers, meaningful relationships, material possessions, or fun and entertainment, nothing cures that mysterious, empty feeling deep inside.
 Why do we feel this way?
 It turns out that to have this sensation is to be human.

-The Bible shows us that God created us in a certain way.
-We have a body, the part of our being that enables us to contact the physical world.
-But we’re not just a physical being made up of so many molecules.
-We also have a soul, an inward part that enables us to experience things in the psychological realm.
-This, however, isn’t all there is to us.
+The Bible tells us God created us in a certain way.
+He made us with a physical body, the visible part of our being that enables us to contact the material world.
+God also made us with a soul, an inward part that enables us to experience the psychological realm.
+Most of us are aware of these two parts of our being, yet the Bible reveals there’s even more to us than our body and soul.